Do I need to lodge a tax return?

 - Tax was deducted from payments made to you during the financial year, for example wages from your employer.

-- You are an Australian resident and your taxable income exceeded the tax-free threshold for a particular financial year.
-For the tax year 2016-2017, the tax-free threshold was $18,200.
+- You are an Australian resident and your taxable income exceeded the tax-free threshold (check the current income tax rates) for that particular financial year.

 - You are a foreign resident and you earned more than $1 in Australia during the financial year.